(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 Another lecturer assigned two member-students

-of the class who majored in English in their first degree to be translating
+of the class who majored in English in their first degree to translate

-thought when giving lecture, and he emphatically added that he possesses “many
+thought when giving lectures, and he emphatically added that he possesses “many

 and mother India, saying: “English is a foreign language in Japan, and nobody

 doubts their development”.
-Unbeknownst to him, English is now a compulsory
+But, unbeknownst to him, English is now a compulsory

 subject in schools there (Japan); while in China, as mentioned earlier,

 learning the language has become a national mission.
-Thus, for India to stay
+Thus, their take on English ought to be reconsidered for India to stay

 relevant in this contemporary, competing world of technology, military and

-has some of the best users of English, especially in their media (particularly
+has some of the best users of English, especially in their media (mainly

 Conclusion